ministryofjustice/prison-visits-2/README.md

 ### Dependencies

 - [ministryofjustice/prison-visits-public](https://github.com/ministryofjustice/prison-visits-public) - this a separate Ruby on Rails application that contains the public interface for booking a prison visit.
+- [MOJ Sign On](https://github.com/ministryofjustice/moj-signon) - for logging into the bookings management interface.
 - [Sidekiq](https://sidekiq.org/) - for background processing.
 - [Redis](https://redis.io/) - for managing queues (required by Sidekiq)
 - [Postgres](https://www.postgresql.org/) - for persisting data